Chart Color Schemes

 Newcastle West features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Newcastle West, as per the latest Census findings, 1.7% of dwellings were houses while 98.3% consisted of other types such as semi-detached properties, apartments, and 'other' dwellings.
-This contrasts with Non-Metro NSW's dwelling structure which was 82.6% houses and 17.4% other dwellings.
-Home ownership in Newcastle West stood at 26.4%, with mortgaged dwellings at 19.3% and rented ones at 54.3%.
-The median monthly mortgage repayment in the area was $1,907, surpassing Non-Metro NSW's average of $1,733.
-Meanwhile, the median weekly rent figure for Newcastle West was recorded at $460, compared to Non-Metro NSW's $330.
-Nationally, Newcastle West's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Newcastle West's dwelling structure, as per the latest Census, consisted of 1.7% houses and 98.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Newcastle West was at 26.4%, with mortgaged dwellings at 19.3% and rented ones at 54.3%.
+The median monthly mortgage repayment was $1,907, higher than Regional NSW's average of $1,733.
+Median weekly rent in Newcastle West was $460, compared to Regional NSW's $330.
+Nationally, Newcastle West's mortgage repayments were higher at $1,907 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing